Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Texas does not require state-level drone registration.
-Federal FAA registration is required for all drones weighing between 0.55 lbs and 55 lbs.
-Texas law defers to federal registration requirements.
+Texas does not require separate state-level drone registration.
+Federal FAA registration is required for any drone over 250 grams ($5 for 3-year registration via FAA Drone Zone).

 6